sharipov-ru/superswitcher/README.md

     superswitcher

+### Use

-    Now super-Key should see the superswitcher:
+Now after pressing Super-Key you should see the superswitcher:

 ![Superswitcher]
 (https://github.com/sharipov-ru/superswitcher/blob/master/screenshots/superswitcher.png?raw=true)